Alex188dot/ziggy-llm/README.md

 ![ziggy-llm logo](assets/ziggy-llm-logo.png)

-Welcome to **ziggy-llm**, a Zig-native GGUF inference engine built specifically for Apple Silicon.
+Welcome to **ziggy-llm**, a Zig-native GGUF inference engine built from absolute scratch for Apple Silicon.
 If you're looking for an impossibly fast, understandable and deliberately narrow local AI runner, you're in the right place. 🚀

+Built from the ground up with **zero external dependencies**, every line of quantization kernels, Metal GPU shaders, GGUF parser, and inference runtime is written in Zig.
+This isn't a port or a wrapper around llama.cpp or any other inference engine.
+It's a clean-sheet implementation purpose-built for Apple Silicon performance.

 We don't try to do everything for everyone; instead, we do one thing exceptionally well.
 By focusing exclusively on Apple Metal and GGUF files, we deliver a single-binary, highly optimized CLI experience 💎

+- 100% custom, built from scratch, zero borrowed code
-- Apple Silicon first
+- Apple Silicon and Metal first
-- Metal first
 - GGUF only
 - Single binary
 - CLI first